 5) Thew Brewing is just across the river from downtown Cedar Rapids.
 Thew, a Middle English word for strength and vitality, is something the owners take to heart in crafting their ales—try fan favorites Lots of Lonely Nights and I-380PA—and building community.
 As a community-focused brewery, Thew Brewing hosts a variety of events throughout the year, such as taproom yoga or trivia. www.thewbrew.com

-6) Iowa Brewing Company gives you a taste of Cedar Rapids, by crafting brews that blend traditional and modern approaches and often give a nod to where they are created in their names.
-Located on the edge of both downtown Cedar Rapids and the New Bo neighborhood, it’s also a prime pit stop for bikers cruising through downtown on the bike trails.
-While they don’t serve food, there’s usually a food truck pulled up out front for when you need to grab a bite with your pint. iowabrewing.beer
+6) Iowa Brewing Company gives you a taste of Cedar Rapids by crafting brews that blend traditional and modern approaches and often give a nod to where they are created in their names.
+Located on the edge of both downtown Cedar Rapids and the New Bo neighborhood, it’s also a prime pit stop for bikers cruising through town on the bike trails.
+While they don’t serve food, there’s often a food truck pulled up out front for when you need to grab a bite with your pint. iowabrewing.beer

 7) House Divided Brewery is one of the newer sipping spots in the area, just outside of town in Ely.
 The owners took their love for home brewing and decided to jump on the nanobrewery scene, all while paying homage with their name to the great debate: are you a fan of the Iowa State Cyclones or the University of Iowa Hawkeyes?
 (Hint, they are a house divided.)
 Grab a beer to show your school pride or try out a seasonal brews. housedividedbrewery.com